 In addition to that, diabetes is the second most costly illness and according to Peters, the costs of digital health coaching are worth it if patients are experiencing benefits and reaching their A1C targets.
 Even a brief interaction with some programs can have an impact.
 For example, Peters referenced several studies to show how patients saved money on diabetes-related expenses and visits after partnering with a health coach.

-- With the Livongo (now Teladoc) diabetes program, patients received unlimited test strips, access to a diabetes educator for real-time support and goal setting, and personalized insights into their glucose data.
+- With the Livongo (now Teladoc) diabetes program, patients received unlimited test strips, access to a diabetes educator for real-time support and goal setting and personalized insights into their glucose data.
 The result?
-They spent about 22% less on medical-related expenses, nearly 11% less on diabetes medications, and 25% less on office-based services.
+They spent about 22 percent less on medical-related expenses, nearly 11 percent less on diabetes medications and 25 percent less on office-based services.
 Also, well-managed diabetes was associated with lower medical spending.

-- In the Better Choices, Better Health Diabetes Program (BCBH-D), patients received online intensive, 2.5-hour diabetes education sessions for 6 weeks.
+- In the Better Choices, Better Health Diabetes Program (BCBH-D), patients received online intensive, two-hours-and-a-half diabetes education sessions for six weeks.
 The result?
 A reduction in emergency visits with a direct cost savings of $815/year and an indirect cost savings of $1504.

 - They reduce the need for expensive in-person visits.

 - They may reduce the need for in-patient care.

 - These programs offer a different way for patients to manage chronic health conditions.